 Flowers on the Dragon Tree are very rare and almost never seen on indoor plants.

 If you have followed all the Dragon Tree propagation methods to increase your chances of getting at least one viable new plant, you could get lucky and end up with too many!
 Rather than throw them away, source a nice pot and give them away to friends and family.
+Having the opposite problem and finding it difficult to actually find a place selling Dragon Tree's?
+You could always try Amazon or have a read of our where to buy houseplants article for more inspiration.

 Yellow lower leaves / leaf drop